uktrade/data-workspace-frontend/docs/development/database-migrations.md

 # Database migrations

-Data Workspace is written in Python, and uses [Django](https://www.djangoproject.com/) as the framework for its user-facing metadata catalogue and permissions system.
-When developing Data Workspace, if a change is made to Django's models, then to reflect this change in the metadata database, migrations must be created and run.
+Data Workspace's user-facing metadata catalogue uses [Django](https://www.djangoproject.com/).
+When developing Data Workspace, if a change is made to Django's models, to reflect this change in the metadata database, migrations must be created and run.

+## Prerequisites and source code

+To create migrations you must have the Data Workspace prerequisites and cloned its source code.
+See [Running locally](running-locally.md) for details.

+## Creating migrations

-To create any required migrations locally
+After making changes to Django models, to create any required migrations:

 ```bash
 docker compose build && \